cmu-sei/augur-code/README.md

 # augur-code
 Code for Augur LENS

-##Non-Containerized Version
+## Non-Containerized Version
 ### Prerequisites
-* Python 3.8 and pip3 are required.
-  * Current version of Tensorflow (2.4) is not supported in Python 3.9.
+* Python 3.8 and pip3 are required (Tensorflow 2.4 is not supported in Python 3.9).
   * If using MacOS, brew is recommended.
     * Install brew, if not installed: https://docs.brew.sh/Installation
     * Update brew, if needed: `brew update`